JamesBarwell/rpi-gpio.js/README.md

 ### Dependency

+Please note that this module has a dependency on [epoll](https://github.com/fivdi/epoll) and that currently it is only possible to build and develop the module on Linux systems.

 If you are having trouble installing this module make sure you are running gcc/g++ `-v 4.8` or higher.
 [Here](https://github.com/fivdi/onoff/wiki/Node.js-v4-and-native-addons) is an installation guide.

 ## Usage